-In this case, the Provider, a community mental health center with a partial hospitalization program, was certified to participate in Medicare in 2003.
+In this case, the Provider has a partial hospitalization program is certified to participate in Medicare.
 The record does not demonstrate that the Provider ever had a Medicaid Provider Number.
 The Provider furnished services under the partial hospitalization program, which was not a service covered under the State plan.
 The Provider claimed that it did not possess a Medicaid number; hence, it could not bill the State Medicaid program.
-However, the Provider claimed that a former Intermediary had reimbursed, because of computer errors, uncollected amounts as bad debts in prior cost reporting periods but did not specify the cost reporting period.
-December 20

 Relevant to this case, by a letter dated November 24, 1997, CMS issued guidance to all State Medicaid Directors explaining the implementation of the effects of the Balanced Budget Act of 1997 on QMBs.
 The letter pointed out that the requirement for Medicaid to pay Medicare cost-sharing for QMBs was originally enacted in the Medicare Catastrophic Coverage Act of 1988.
-The State Medicaid Manual, addressing that requirement, provided that States have the option to pay Medicare cost-sharing in amounts based either on the full Medicareapproved amount, or on the amount that the State pays for the same service on behalf of a Medicaid recipient not entitled to Medicare.
+The State Medicaid Manual, addressing that requirement, provided that States have the option to pay Medicare cost-sharing in amounts based either on the full Medicare-approved amount, or on the amount that the State pays for the same service on behalf of a Medicaid recipient not entitled to Medicare.
 Because some Federal courts had interpreted the Medicaid law as not giving States this choice, the section 4714 of the BBA was enacted that clarified that States have flexibility in establishing the amount of payment for Medicare cost-sharing in their Medicaid State plans.
 The letter explained specifically that section 4714 of BBA amended section 1902(n) of the Social Security Act to clarify that a State is not required to provide any payment for any expenses incurred relating to Medicare deductibles, coinsurance, or copayments for QMBs to the extent that payment under Medicare for the service would exceed the amount that would be paid under the Medicaid State plan if the service were provided to an eligible recipient who is not a Medicare beneficiary.